Preparing the next generation of teachers for grades 7-12

-The undergraduate programs within our Secondary Education program help students to strengthen their knowledge of the teaching profession, as well as their specific subject of choice.
+The undergraduate programs within our Secondary Education program help teaching candidates to strengthen their knowledge of the teaching profession of grades 7-12 students, as well as their academic specialization.

 Restorative justice as a classroom management model is embedded in each course.